 Menu

-pen Academic Seminar.
+The meeti... pen Academic Seminar.
 Justyna Koszarska-Szulc will deliver a lecture entitled will deliver a paper entitled You’ll swallow a bullet and go where the Jew goes.
 Postwar Trial Testimonies and the Discourse on the Holocaust Open Academic Seminar

 Justyna Koszarska-Szulc